Best Budget Accommodations in Iceland!

 Search all hotels in Akureyri here.

-6. Reykjavik (Iceland’s capital & largest city)
+6. Reykjavik (Iceland’s Capital)

-No trip to Iceland is complete without a stop in Reykjavik, the nation’s capital.
-Luckily, we had hotel points ~ so we stayed in some of Reykjavik’s most luxurious accommodations: the Hilton Reykjavik & the Radisson Blu Saga.
-But there are plenty of great budget accommodations in Reykjavik.
-To keep it under $100/night, try one of Reykjavik’s fun & funky hostels!
+No trip to Iceland is complete without a stop in Reykjavik, the nation’s capital & largest city.
+Luckily, we had hotel points ~ so we stayed in some of the city’s most luxurious accommodations: Hilton Reykjavik & the Radisson Blu 1919 Hotel (which has an amazing breakfast buffet)!
+But there are lots of good budget options here.

 The most highly-rated (even raved about) hostel in Reykjavik is Kex Hostel ($30-118+).
 It’s sooo chic & cute, you’ll think you’re at a boutique hotel.
-And the cool thing is: you can choose to be in either a dorm or a private room.
+And the cool thing is: you can choose to be in a dorm or private room.
 If you’re traveling in a group & want more space, a private room is a great option.
-Kex has good vibes, a happening bar, & near-perfect location just off Laugavegur Street ~ the main drag in town.
+Kex has good vibes, a happening bar, & near-perfect location just off Laugavegur Street ~ the main street in town.

-Best Budget Accommodations in Iceland!
+Best Budget Hotels in Iceland